 No more excuses!

-As we get closer and closer to the summer months, lots of us are starting to feel the pressure of getting the #summerbod.
+All across the country right now, people are feeling the pressure of getting the #summerbod.
 And whether you’re trying to get in shape for the beach or training for a race, Spartan Race has alllllll the info you need on wtf you’re supposed to do.

 Lots of people (ME) assume that in order to get in shape, you need a fancy gym prescription with a sauna and a juice place in close proximity.
 Personally, I’ve fallen back on the “I’m too broke for a gym membership” excuse way to many times.

 But, it turns out there are just a few things you need to do for a quick, brass-tacks, full-body workout: running, burpees, stretching, and pull-ups.
 Coupled with adequate sleep and a decent diet (eat something green every now and then, ok?), you should see some decently fast results.

 What you need:

 - A pull-up bar (or strong tree branch)

 Be consistent with these exercises for at least four weeks, stay hydrated, eat well, and get good sleep.
 We really think your body will surprise you with what it’s capable of.